Hi-Angel/notes-backup/file-systems.md

 CRUSH algo is like a trained ANN, except that we never know what changing a weight in an ANN might end up in.

+"pseudo-random reproducible function" being a hash of values.

 # References

 1. https://serverfault.com/questions/339128/what-are-the-different-widely-used-raid-levels-and-when-should-i-consider-them